 1. Write out the first sentence of the story and the last sentence.
 Show students those sentences by putting them on the board or writing them on paper to post on the wall:

-Once upon a time there was a chicken.
+Once upon a time there was a very clever boy.